peteamiri/Tutorials/SalesForce/CertNote2.md

 # Desktop and Mobile Administration – 2%

 45.Describe the capabilities of Mobile Lite

-Mobile Lite is a free, restricted version of Salesforce Mobile that is available to any Salesforce user who doesn't have a mobile license.
+Mobile Lite is a free, restricted version of SalesForce Mobile that is available to any SalesForce user who doesn't have a mobile license.
 Mobile Lite users can view, create, edit, and delete accounts, assets, contacts, leads, opportunities, events, tasks, cases, and solutions.
 They also have access to their dashboards.
 You can enable Mobile Lite for your organization by editing your mobile settings.
 The mobile settings also let you control whether Mobile Lite users have access to all available CRM tabs, or just to dashboards.

 Administrators can't view or edit the default mobile configuration.
-Mobile lite users are automatically assigned to the default mobile configuration when they activate their Salesforce account from a supported mobile device.
+Mobile lite users are automatically assigned to the default mobile configuration when they activate their SalesForce account from a supported mobile device.
 Mobile configurations determine the data sent to each mobile user.
 Mobile Lite is not supported for partner portal users.

-Mobile Lite doesn't include all of the functionality offered in Salesforce Mobile.
+Mobile Lite doesn't include all of the functionality offered in SalesForce Mobile.

 o   Supports fewer standard objects o   Doesn't provide support for custom objects o   Doesn't allow administrators to customize or create mobile configurations

-Salesforce mobile:
+SalesForce mobile:

-Salesforce Mobile is a client application that allows access to Salesforce.com data from BlackBerry, iPhone and Android devices.
-A subset of the user's Salesforce information is stored locally on the device, providing access to the user's most critical information even in the absence of a wireless signal.
-In addition, the mobile application periodically (and automatically) polls Salesforce.com for new and updated records, ensuring that device data is always kept up to date.
-Salesforce Mobile provides the user with the ability to view and edit data, track activity history, log calls and emails and view dashboards.
+SalesForce Mobile is a client application that allows access to SalesForce.com data from BlackBerry, iPhone and Android devices.
+A subset of the user's SalesForce information is stored locally on the device, providing access to the user's most critical information even in the absence of a wireless signal.
+In addition, the mobile application periodically (and automatically) polls SalesForce.com for new and updated records, ensuring that device data is always kept up to date.
+SalesForce Mobile provides the user with the ability to view and edit data, track activity history, log calls and emails and view dashboards.
-Salesforce Mobile is highly configurable and a custom mobile configuration dictates the overall mobile experience and what objects / tabs, records and fields are available on the mobile device.
-Salesforce Mobile supports all custom objects and the following standard objects:
+SalesForce Mobile is highly configurable and a custom mobile configuration dictates the overall mobile experience and what objects / tabs, records and fields are available on the mobile device.
+SalesForce Mobile supports all custom objects and the following standard objects:

 Accounts, Assets, Cases, Contacts, Content, Events, Leads, Notes, Opportunities, Price Books, Products, Solutions, Tasks, Users

-46. Describe the installation and synchronization options of Salesforce for Outlook To install Salesforce for Outlook:
+46. Describe the installation and synchronization options of SalesForce for Outlook To install SalesForce for Outlook:
 To change sync folders: Your Outlook profile set as the default in your Mail Settings
-Note: We recommend that you activate your computer before using Salesforce for Outlook for the first time.
+Note: We recommend that you activate your computer before using SalesForce for Outlook for the first time.
 1. Close Outlook.
-2. If you're upgrading Salesforce for Outlook, make sure you close it now.
-To do so, right-click the Salesforce for Outlook icon ( ) in your system tray, then click Exit.
+2. If you're upgrading SalesForce for Outlook, make sure you close it now.
+To do so, right-click the SalesForce for Outlook icon ( ) in your system tray, then click Exit.
-3. In Salesforce, click Your Name > Setup > Desktop Integration > Salesforce for Outlook.
+3. In SalesForce, click Your Name > Setup > Desktop Integration > SalesForce for Outlook.
 4. If you want to see the email and sync settings your administrator has defined for you before you install, click View My Configuration.
 5. Click Download.
 Then click Save, open the saved file, and complete the installation wizard.

 Note: If you don't yet have .NET 4 installed, the installation wizard installs it for you.
 Keep in mind, the installation wizard prompts you to restart your machine after it installs .NET 4.
 You then need to run the installation wizard again to complete the installation process.

 6. Open Outlook.
-The setup wizard opens, and the Salesforce for Outlook icon ( ) appears in your system tray.
+The setup wizard opens, and the SalesForce for Outlook icon ( ) appears in your system tray.
 To manually open the wizard, right-click this icon and click Settings.

-7. To log in to a Salesforce site other than the default, click Change URL and pick the correct server.
+7. To log in to a SalesForce site other than the default, click Change URL and pick the correct server.
 If the server you want isn't listed, select Other... and enter the URL, such as a pre-release URL or a custom domain used by your organization.

-8. Enter your Salesforce username and password.
+8. Enter your SalesForce username and password.

 9. Click Approve.
-This creates a secure connection between Outlook and Salesforce.
+This creates a secure connection between Outlook and SalesForce.
 You won't have to log in again unless you encounter an error.
 If you click Deny, you'll return to the previous step.

 Note: If your organization restricts IP addresses, logins from untrusted IPs are blocked until they're activated.
-Salesforce automatically sends you an activation email that you can use to log in.
+SalesForce automatically sends you an activation email that you can use to log in.
 This lets you connect without IP restrictions from anywhere.

 10. Click Next, and choose the folders you want to sync.
 You can use your default folders or click Change Folder and select or create a folder that's within your default folders or the main Mailbox folder.
-Important: All data in these folders will sync with Salesforce.
-If you're syncing from Salesforce to Outlook or syncing both ways and delete a record in Salesforce, that record is automatically deleted in Outlook.
+Important: All data in these folders will sync with SalesForce.
+If you're syncing from SalesForce to Outlook or syncing both ways and delete a record in SalesForce, that record is automatically deleted in Outlook.
 Click the configuration link to see more details about how you're configured to sync.

 11. Click Next, and then choose options for private items you want to sync.
-Keep in mind, private items in both Microsoft Outlook and Salesforce on page 3460 differ in ways you may not expect.
-Private items in Salesforce may be viewable to others in your organization.
+Keep in mind, private items in both Microsoft Outlook and SalesForce on page 3460 differ in ways you may not expect.
+Private items in SalesForce may be viewable to others in your organization.

 12. Click Save.
 A welcome message appears at the system tray icon ( ), which is now active.
 If you're configured to sync Outlook items, all data in your selected folders syncs automatically.
 The icon spins to let you know when data is syncing.
 During active use, all updates sync automatically every ten minutes.
 If we detect no keyboard or mouse activity for 30 minutes, we change the sync frequency to 30 minutes.
 After two hours of inactivity, we sync hourly, and after four hours.

-Syncing with Salesforce for Outlook
+Syncing with SalesForce for Outlook
-To sync data Sync enabled for contacts or events Salesforce for Outlook syncs data automatically without interrupting your work.
-To achieve this, Salesforce for Outlook uses Microsoft® Outlook® folders to limit which records sync with Salesforce.
-Before you complete the Salesforce for Outlook setup wizard, make sure the folders you want to sync contain the right records.
-If you're syncing both ways or syncing Outlook to Salesforce, moving a record out of a synced Outlook folder deletes that record in Salesforce.
-If you're syncing both ways or syncing Salesforce to Outlook, removing a record from Salesforce deletes that record in Outlook.
+To sync data Sync enabled for contacts or events SalesForce for Outlook syncs data automatically without interrupting your work.
+To achieve this, SalesForce for Outlook uses Microsoft® Outlook® folders to limit which records sync with SalesForce.
+Before you complete the SalesForce for Outlook setup wizard, make sure the folders you want to sync contain the right records.
+If you're syncing both ways or syncing Outlook to SalesForce, moving a record out of a synced Outlook folder deletes that record in SalesForce.
+If you're syncing both ways or syncing SalesForce to Outlook, removing a record from SalesForce deletes that record in Outlook.
 This topic includes additional details you should know about the sync process, so that you understand your options for not only excluding certain records from syncing, but also syncing your data automatically and manually.
-Excluding Certain Records from Syncing o   You have a couple of options for excluding certain items from syncing with Salesforce for Outlook. o   You can choose whether to sync items you mark as Private in Microsoft® Outlook®.
-If you don’t want to sync private items, open Salesforce for Outlook Settings, and select the types of private items you don’t want to sync. o   If you don't want certain Outlook items to sync, regardless of whether they’re marked as Private, assign them to the category Don't Sync with Salesforce in Outlook.
+Excluding Certain Records from Syncing o   You have a couple of options for excluding certain items from syncing with SalesForce for Outlook. o   You can choose whether to sync items you mark as Private in Microsoft® Outlook®.
+If you don’t want to sync private items, open SalesForce for Outlook Settings, and select the types of private items you don’t want to sync. o   If you don't want certain Outlook items to sync, regardless of whether they’re marked as Private, assign them to the category Don't Sync with SalesForce in Outlook.
 For details on using categories in Outlook, refer to your Outlook documentation.
-Understanding How Salesforce for Outlook Syncs Data o   Your data syncs automatically after you set up Salesforce for Outlook. o   During active use, all updates sync automatically every ten minutes.
+Understanding How SalesForce for Outlook Syncs Data o   Your data syncs automatically after you set up SalesForce for Outlook. o   During active use, all updates sync automatically every ten minutes.
 If we detect no keyboard or mouse activity for 30 minutes, we change the sync frequency to 30 minutes.
-After two hours of inactivity, we sync hourly, and after four hours, we sync every four hours. o   You can force a sync at any time by right-clicking the system tray icon ( ) and clicking Sync > Sync Now. o   Your Outlook configuration defines which items are set to sync, which direction the data flows between Outlook and Salesforce, and what happens when data conflicts. o   Outlook and Salesforce must be configured to sync before you can see the Sync > Sync Now menu item. o   If data is undeleted in Salesforce or becomes available because of a change in sharing permissions, it will show up in Outlook within 24 hours or when you manually sync from the system tray.
+After two hours of inactivity, we sync hourly, and after four hours, we sync every four hours. o   You can force a sync at any time by right-clicking the system tray icon ( ) and clicking Sync > Sync Now. o   Your Outlook configuration defines which items are set to sync, which direction the data flows between Outlook and SalesForce, and what happens when data conflicts. o   Outlook and SalesForce must be configured to sync before you can see the Sync > Sync Now menu item. o   If data is undeleted in SalesForce or becomes available because of a change in sharing permissions, it will show up in Outlook within 24 hours or when you manually sync from the system tray.
 Posted 5th January 2013 by Green Jay

 # AppExchange - 2%

  47. Identify use cases for AppExchange applications:

-The AppExchange is a Web directory where apps built on the Force.com platform are available to salesforce.com customers to browse, demo, review, and install.
+The AppExchange is a Web directory where apps built on the Force.com platform are available to SalesForce.com customers to browse, demo, review, and install.
 Developers can submit their apps for listing on the AppExchange directory if they want to share them with the community.

-To get more/enhanced functionality from Salesforce.com.
+To get more/enhanced functionality from SalesForce.com.
 Options to install are either production or sandbox (test env) AppExchange marketplace:
 a.
 Managed {Protected components, can be updated by publishing developer}
 b.
 Unmanaged {Static, can not be upgraded by the publishing developer}